indrad123/researchmethodology/README.md

 The key principles of research ethics, as outlined in the Menlo Report, include respect, beneficence, justice, and respect for law and public interest.
 Ethics vs. Morals

 4. While ethics and morals both concern right and wrong, they are distinct concepts.
-As discussed in white hat/ethical hacking by Mitchell (2018), ethical considerations may differ in various scenarios.
+As discussed in white hat/Ethical Hacking by Mitchell (2018), ethical considerations may differ in various scenarios.
 Professionalism in Research

 5. Researchers must maintain professionalism in all aspects of their work.